ZNU-Standard - Driving Sustainable Change: Make goals tangible and measurable.

-What is the ZNU Standard?
+What is the ZNU-Standard?

-Who is the ZNU Standard for?
+Who is the ZNU-Standard designed for?

-"The company has implemented a holistic process “driving sustainable change”, is making measurable progress on its material sustainability issues at the business site(s) and along the value chains, and is thus making a committed, ongoing contribution to the transformation of the economy and society towards sustainability."
+It has integrated a holistic learning process for more sustainable business, continues to make measurable progress on its key sustainability topics at its business site and along the value chains, and thus makes a committed, ongoing contribution to the sustainable transformation of business and society.

 Credible